adadache/sztetube/README.md

-# sztetube
+# SZTE Tube
-SSADM video sharing applicataion
+An SSADM video sharing applicataion.

 The goal of this project is to create a youtube like video sharing application for web.

 # Used technologies